Is Your Dog Tax Deductible?

 Learn about circumstances under which dog-related expenses are tax deductible.

-By , J.D.
+By , J.D. · USC Gould School of Law

-Service Dogs for the Disabled
+Service Dogs for the Disabled Are a Deductible Medical Expense

 Seeing-eye dogs used by the blind and other service dogs used by the disabled are a deductible medical expense.
-You must register the dog with an agency declaring that it is a service animal.
-If you do so, you can deduct as an itemized medical deduction expenses such as pet food, training, medication, and vet bills.
+You must register the dog with an agency declaring it is a service animal.

-Guard Dogs for Businesses
+Guard Dogs for Businesses Can Be Deducted as a Business Expense

 If you used a certified guard dog for your business, you can take a current deduction for the cost of dog food, vet bills, training, and other expenses of keeping the dog.
 However, the cost of the dog itself must be depreciated over seven years or deducted in one year using IRS Code Section 179.

-A person in the business of breeding and selling dogs may deduct all his or her business-related expenses, just like any other business.
-This would include things like dog food and veterinary care, as well as rent, advertising, and other business expenses.
-The breeding activity must be a legitimate business, not a hobby.
+A person in the business of breeding and selling dogs may deduct all their business-related expenses, just like any other business.
+This category would include things like dog food and veterinary care, as well as rent, advertising, and other business expenses.

 A farmer or shepherd who uses a dog to herd or guard cattle, sheep, pigs, or other farm animals can deduct the cost of keeping the dog as a business expense.
 The cost of the dog itself must be depreciated over seven years or deducted in one year using IRS Code Section 179.

-Donations to Dog Charities
+Donations to Dog Charities Might Be Deductible

 If you donate money or property to a tax-exempt dog shelter or other tax-exempt charity that helps dogs, you may deduct the amount as a charitable deduction if you itemize your deductions.
-If you donate property, you can deduct the fair market value of the item--for example, if you donate dog food, you can deduct the price of the food.
+If you donate property, you can deduct the fair market value of the item.
+For example, if you donate dog food, you can deduct the price of the food.

 However, you may not deduct: